 A hybrid learning programme called the Certificate Course in Banking is offered by Welingkar Education.
 For both recent grads and working professionals, it is a six-month curriculum.
 Your general management skills will be enhanced or developed as a result of this course.
 The course’s faculty consists of distinguished academics with industry experience.

-To have first-hand exposure with the course contents, candidates can enrol in the online Post Graduate Certificate in Retail Banking (PGCRB) course.
+To have first-hand exposure with the course contents, candidates can enroll in the online Post Graduate Certificate in Retail Banking (PGCRB) course.
 The course aims to prepare students for a career in banking by providing them with a broad grasp of banking.
 Throughout the course, candidates will learn about the numerous procedures as well as banking policies.
 Candidates will receive a Post Graduate Certificate in Retail Banking (PGCRB) training certificate if they successfully finish the course.
 They can use this qualification to obtain employment in any of the fields in the future.

 What to Take Into Account When Selecting a Banking Course